jonathan-d-zhang/cryptograms/README.md

 - [ ] Rail Fence
 - [ ] Xenocrypt

-A tentative order for the next ciphers to be implemented is: Pollux, Porta, Bacon.
+A tentative order for the next ciphers to be implemented is: Bacon, Affine, Atbash.

+## Testing
+Use `./runtest` to run tests.
+You must have docker installed.

+## Use
+`$ docker compose up`